Terms of Service

 • is, in our sole judgment, objectionable or that restricts or inhibits any other person from using or enjoying our Services, or that may expose Ethos Estate Planning or others to any harm or liability of any type.

-© 2023 Ethos Estate Planning, LLC.
+© 2024 Ethos Estate Planning, LLC.
 All rights reserved.
 Ethos Estate Planning and all of our logos and designs are trademarks and/or service marks of Ethos Estate Planning, LLC, a Delaware limited liability company.
 You may not use our images or logos without first getting consent from us in writing.

 Everyone who uses our Services should respect intellectual property laws and the rights of Ethos Estate Planning.
 If there appear to be any issues with our Services or if you have any concerns, you may send us questions.
 We will work quickly to look into your question and will remove material if we determine third party copyrighted material is displayed without Ethos Estate Planning holding a license to do so.
 Your notice must follow the requirements of U.S. Copyright Act 17 U.S.C.
 512(c)(3) and all regulations promulgated, each as amended (Notice Requirements), and/or the specific requirements of the Digital Millennium Copyright Act of 1998 (DMCA), whichever applies.
 If you inappropriately report a violation, infringement, or ownership of a copyright, you may be liable for damages (including reasonable costs and attorneys’ fees).

-Ethos Estate Planning’s name, logos, designs, business processes, and our Services (the “Ethos Estate Planning Content”) are protected by intellectual property rights including copyright, trademark, trade secret, and other laws of the United States.
-Our Terms don’t give you any license to use any of our intellectual property, other than as necessary to use our Services and to assist you in purchasing insurance products we make available to you.
+Ethos Estate Planning’s name, logos, designs, business processes, and our Services (the Ethos Estate Planning Content) are protected by intellectual property rights including copyright, trademark, trade secret, and other laws of the United States.
+Our Terms don’t give you any license to use any of our intellectual property, other than as necessary to use our Services and to assist you in purchasing “fill in the blank” estate planning products and insurance products we make available to you.

+Except with respect to User Content, you agree that Ethos Estate Planning and its suppliers or licensors own all rights, title and interest in the Services (including but not limited to, any computer code, themes, objects, characters, concepts, artwork, animations, sounds, audiovisual effects, methods of operation, moral rights, documentation, “fill in the blank” forms, and Ethos Estate Planning software).
+You shall not remove, alter or obscure any copyright, trademark, service mark or other proprietary rights notices incorporated in or accompanying any of the Services.
 You agree to honor our ownership rights related to our Services and the rights of the other parties whose intellectual property is included in the Services.
 You will not misuse Services or any third party intellectual property used along with the Services.
 You may not copy or reproduce any of the Services in any form or by any means; you may not rent, sell, lease, grant, modify, distribute, or create derivative works based on the Services.
 You will not trespass, bypass, interfere with, disrupt any host or network systems, burden the network capacity, overload, flood, spam, mail-bomb, infect, or install or send a virus, spyware, or any other malware or Trojan horse of any kind, or in any other way disrupt the proper operation of the Services.

 Feedback

-Any questions, comments, suggestions, testimonials, ideas, original or creative materials or other information you submit about Ethos Estate Planning or our products or Services (collectively, “Feedback”), is non-confidential and will become the sole property of Ethos Estate Planning.
+Any questions, comments, suggestions, testimonials, ideas, original or creative materials or other information you submit about Ethos Estate Planning, our website, or our products or Services (collectively, “Feedback”), is non-confidential and will become the sole property of Ethos Estate Planning.
 We will own exclusive rights, including, without limitation, all intellectual property rights, in and to Feedback and will be entitled to the unrestricted use and dissemination of Feedback for any purpose, commercial or otherwise, without acknowledgment or compensation to you.

-Electronic communication
+Electronic Communication

 By using our Services, you (a) agree that all communications from us relating to products and Services may be provided or made available to you electronically by email, and/or on our mobile applications or websites and (b) consent to receive emails, and other electronic communications from us.
 These communications may include notices about your account (e.g., password changes and other transactional information), as well as communications provided as part of the Services or for marketing purposes, and are part of your relationship with us.
 You consent to being provided with any notices, disclosures, information, and other materials in electronic form (collectively “Electronic Records”), rather than in paper form in accordance with The Electronic Signatures in Global and National Commerce Act (“E-Sign”).
 Your consent to receive Electronic Records applies to all notices, disclosures, documents, records or other materials of any kind that we may be required to provide to you.
 You agree that any notices, agreements, disclosures or other communications that we send to you electronically will satisfy any legal communication requirements, including, but not limited to, that such communications be in writing.
 You further agree that checking or clicking a box, clicking “accept” or “agree” (or another similar word) on our website, or responding via telephone keypress constitutes your signature and will have the same binding effect as a physical wet signature.